Overview

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content is providing generalized information, not specific for one individual.
 You should not take any action without consulting with a qualified medical professional.

-Self-care
+Self-care and disorders

-Self-care may not cure PPD symptoms, but recent research shows that self-care can improve mental health, which can benefit people with PPD or any comorbid mental health disorders.
+Self-care may not cure PPD symptoms, but recent research shows that self-care can improve mental health, which can benefit people with paranoia or any comorbid mental health disorders.
 Below are several tips for practicing self-care.

 • Get regular exercise, about 30 minutes a day.
 You can break exercise into smaller sessions, even taking two 15-minute exercise periods.